Gusty Winds Pose Continued Wildfire Threats in California

 “It’s extraordinary, the challenge that we’ve faced so far this season,” Gov. Gavin Newsom said.

-The threat of winds tearing down power lines or hurling debris into them and sparking a wildfire prompted Pacific Gas & Electric, the state's largest utility, to shut off power to 172,000 customers over the weekend.
+The threat of winds tearing down power lines or hurling debris into them and sparking a wildfire prompted Pacific Gas & Electric, the state's largest utility, to shut off power to 172,000 customers in Northern California last weekend.
 More outages were expected Wednesday, with power not expected to be completely restored until Wednesday night.

 To the south, Southern California Edison warned roughly 55,000 customer accounts may lose power while San Diego Gas & Electric said 16,700 customers are at risk of a preemptive outage.